sigopt/sigopt-examples/classifier/README.md

 Visit the [SigOpt Community page](https://community.sigopt.com) and leave your questions.

 ## API Reference
 To implement SigOpt for your use case, feel free to use or extend the code in this repository.
-Our [core API](https://sigopt.com/docs) can bolt on top of any complex model or process and guide it to its optimal configuration in as few iterations as possible.
+Our [API](https://docs.sigopt.com) can bolt on top of any complex model or process and guide it to its optimal configuration in as few iterations as possible.

 ## About SigOpt